Grading and Progress System

 The Schools grading system is as follows:

-Letter Grade Percent Grade Point
+Letter Grade

-B - Above Average 80 - 89 3.0
+80 - 89

-D - Passing 60 - 69 1.0
+60 - 69

 Upon completion of classroom and laboratory education with a grade point average of 2.0 or better, the student will be issued a diploma attesting to the successful completion of a combination of courses within a program.

 Program changes will be considered and must be initiated with the Administration Office.
-A non-refundable fee of $75 will be charged to cover school administrative costs.
+A non-refundable fee of $250 will be charged to cover school administrative costs.
 A student should attend all classes in which they were originally enrolled until the requested change is officially authorized.

 The U.S. Family Education Rights and Privacy Act (FERA) is observed.
 Current details are included in the Information Bulletin received when starting classes.

-The Higher Education Act mandates that institutions of higher education establish minimum standards of "SATISFACTORY PROGRESS" for students receiving federal financial aid.
+The Higher Education Act mandates institutions of higher education should establish minimum standards of "SATISFACTORY PROGRESS" for students receiving federal financial aid.
 MTI Business College of Stockton applies these standards to all students regardless of whether or not they are federal financial aid recipients and full-time or part-time students.

 Satisfactory Academic Progress requires a student to attain a specific cumulative grade point average and cumulative number of credits determined at the end of each quarter of the program.
 The minimum requirement is to achieve a grade point average of 1.0 at the end of the first 25 percent of the program, 1.5 grade point average at the mid-point and 2.0 grade point average upon graduation.